amadare42/Presser/README.md

 	- 3 - gui window on upper-left part of the screen
 <h6>NotificationTime</h6>
 duration for which enabling/disabling keybind hint will be shown.

+###Acknowledgments
+I used free icon from awesome site www.iconarchive.com.
+Also, thanks user lexikos for useful little ahk script which can call functions by timers, nearly all core work was done by him, even if he doesn't aware of it.  ;) [https://autohotkey.com/boards/viewtopic.php?t=1948]